lightcarrieson/word_order_corr/README.md

 # Word order correction

-This repository contains Python code for correction some common types of subject-predicate order errors.
-They include interrogative word order, standard word order in indirect questions, standard  word order in independent clauses and others.
+This repository contains Python code for correcting some common types of subject-predicate order errors.
+They include interrogative word order, standard word order in indirect questions, standard  word order in independent clauses, and others.

 Dependencies: